A no-bake, festive treat!

-This no-bake, fibre-rich, gluten-free confection almost qualifies as a healthy treat.
-I loved making macaroons (not to be confused with pillowy French macarons) as a little kid, particularly because I could execute this recipe independently, since the oven wasn’t needed.
-Aside from their chewy, chocolatey flavour, one of the things I love best about macaroons (sometimes called haystack cookies) is that they take just five minutes to make.
-For a vegan version, you can use margarine and almond milk.
+This fibre-rich, gluten-free confection almost qualifies as a healthy treat.
+I loved making macaroons (not to be confused with French macarons) as a little kid, particularly because I could execute this recipe independently, since the oven wasn’t needed.
+They’re sometimes called haystacks, but I’ve also heard them described as cowpies and preacher cookies (because they could be made quickly if the preacher unexpectedly came to call).
+The assembly speed for these treats is almost my favourite thing about them, next to their rich flavour and great chewy texture.
+For a vegan version, you can use margarine and almond milk in place of the dairy ingredients.
 For a festive touch, plant a few mini eggs or jellybeans in the middle of each macaroon and you’ll have a centre-piece worthy dessert.

 - 2 tablespoons (60 mL) butter

 - 2 tablespoons (60 mL) milk

 - 1/4 cup (60 mL) unsweetened coconut *

 - 3/4 cup (180 mL) quick-cooking (not instant) rolled oats